skinnerlab/MeDIP-seq/README.md

 **medipAnalysis.R:** Performs the basic MeDIP-seq analysis using the MEDIPS R library.

-**medipAnalysisLM.R:** This is a low memory version of medipAnalysis.R.

 **medipProcessing.R:** Identifies DMR and generates DMR tables.

 **annotateDMRs.R:** Adds annotation information to DMR tables.